 organization, if any, or if the search is at DRI, one technologist nominated by the technologists' organization, if any; (iv) one undergraduate student representative and one graduate student representative nominated by the appropriate student government as applicable to the institution involved; and (v) one alumnus.
 The Committee Chair may also appoint such other persons as advisory members to the Committee as may be deemed necessary.
 The affirmative action officer of the member institution involved, if any, shall be an ex officio advisory member of the Committee.
-The institutional advisory members of the Committee serve as non-voting members to advise the voting members of the Regents' Presidential Search Committee on matters being considered.
+The institutional advisory members of the Regents' Presidential Search Committee on matters being considered.